peachch/rdme/ac.md

  - "*Comparisons are not valid.*" The reviewer thinks we chose prompts of baselines that perform worse to compare is hasty and lack of evidence.
-To ensure comparison fairness, we carefully follow the previous works https://arxiv.org/abs/2008.02275 and https://arxiv.org/abs/2012.15738, and maintain different prompt strategies utilizing the same template, which is similar to https://arxiv.org/abs/2306.14308 and https://arxiv.org/abs/2210.01478, the details of every baseline is presented in the Appendix, as emphasized in our response to Reviewer dQ55.
+To ensure comparison fairness, we carefully follow the previous works https://arxiv.org/abs/2008.02275 and https://arxiv.org/abs/2012.15738, and utilize the same template of different prompt strategies, which is similar to https://arxiv.org/abs/2306.14308 and https://arxiv.org/abs/2210.01478, the details of every baseline is presented in the Appendix, as emphasized in our response to Reviewer dQ55.